FangLabNTU/Oligomer-Finder/Suspect Screening/Suspect Screening User Manual.md

 2. **Initializing peak_table:**
    - New columns are initialized:
      - **DP (Degree of Polymerization):** Set to 0 initially.
-     - **EG:** Stores the formula of the identified oligomer group.
+     - **EG:** Stores the end group formula of the identified oligomer group.
      - **RU:** Stores acronyms/identifiers for the oligomer groups.

 3. **Reading Oligomer Suspect List:**
    - The suspect oligomer list is read from the Excel file `Plastic oligomer suspect list.xlsx`, containing:
      - **Differ mass:** The mass difference for each oligomer.
-     - **NL mass:** Neutral loss mass for each oligomer.
+     - **NL mass:** Repeat unit mass for each oligomer.
      - **Acronyms:** Identifiers for each oligomer.
-     - **Differ formula:** Chemical formulas for each oligomer.
+     - **Differ formula:** Chemical formulas for each end group.

 4. **Iterating Over Each Peak:**
    - The script loops through each peak in `peak_table` and compares the measured mass with the suspect oligomers.

 5. **Calculating Estimated Oligomer Units (`n_estimate`):**
-   - The number of oligomer units is estimated using the formula:
+   - The number of oligomer repeat units is estimated using the formula:
    $$
    n_{\text{estimate}} = \frac{\text{row1['Mass']} - \text{row2['Differ mass']}}{\text{row2['NL mass']}}
    $$